 If you sat down with the toughest players out there and played a cash game against them for seven days straight, the odds are, you’d be walking away with empty pockets.
 But, in a tournament, where escalating blinds force the action and players don’t have a chance to come back once they bust, their advantage is significantly diminished.

 It is this dynamic that makes major tournaments so popular with recreational players and fans of the game.
-Anyone can have his or her day on the felt and run away with the title with little help from Lady Luck!
+Anyone can have his or her day on the felt and run away with the title with little help

 A Shot at the Big Score